mongodb/docs/source/administration/backups.rst

   provides value.

 - automated.
 Database backups need to run regularly and automatically.
-Testing backup restoration should also be automated.
+Also automate tests of backup restoration.

 .. _block-level-backup: